-- But even though the boxes version costs a bit more than the home-made, I was just about ready to concede and say the $1.08 extra cost (adjusted) just wasn’t worth it.
-Home-make are more work, and I was thinking maybe I should throw in the towel on this one.
+- But even though the boxed version costs a bit more than the home-made, I was just about ready to concede and say the $1.08 extra cost (adjusted) just wasn’t worth it.
+Home-made are more work, and I was thinking maybe I should throw in the towel on this one.

 - Then I tasted the boxed version.